uddashya/Financial-Stats/README.md

 ## Contributing

-Contributions to Multyfi Backtester are welcome.
+Contributions to Finstats are welcome.
 Please ensure to update tests as appropriate.